Skip to main content

 How do I check if my site appears in AI Overviews?

-There's no direct tool to check AI Overview citations.
 You can manually search for queries related to your content and see if you're cited.
-For overall AI readiness, use Foglift's free GEO scan to check your structured data, AI crawler access, and content structure.
+Foglift free accounts also include weekly automated Google AI Overview monitoring, plus a free Technical Audit for structured data, AI crawler access, and content structure.

 What's the difference between AI Overviews and featured snippets?

 Featured snippets extract content from a single source and show it verbatim.
 AI Overviews synthesize information from multiple sources using AI to generate a new summary.
-Optimizing for both is similar — structured, authoritative, well-formatted content — but AI Overviews put more weight on structured data and comprehensive coverage.
+Both reward structured, authoritative, well-formatted content, but AI Overviews put more weight on structured data and comprehensive coverage.

 Sources & Further Reading